Kuzmenko-Pavel/cross-site-login-detection/README.rst

 Basic Principles
 ------------------

-Web sites that maintain user accounts often have a login ULR that allows redirection after login.
+Web sites that maintain user accounts often have a login URL that allows redirection after login.
 The redirection, though, behaves differently depending on whether or not a user is logged in.
 For example, if a Facebook user is not logged in and they attempt to visit a non-public page, Facebook will redirect them to the login URL shown below.

 ::